How to Use Oil for Curly Hair: A Comprehensive Guide

 Oil for curly hair can serve several benefits, like moisturizing, detangling, protection, and styling.
 The scientific and biological technicalities of hair mean that oil can help to supplement sebum as curly hair struggles to allow its natural oils to pass down and feed the hair strands.

-I’ve sought the insights of my friend, a hair scientist and cosmetic formulator with a PhD in chemistry, to decode all the information on hair oils and butter and their characteristic properties, and to help you understand why oil is helpful for curly hair and offer guidance on the best ways to use it.
+I’ve sought the insights of my friend, a hair scientist and cosmetic formulator with a PhD in Chemistry, to decode all the information on hair oils and butter and their characteristic properties and to help you understand why oil is helpful for curly hair and offer guidance on the best ways to use it.
 After all, he’s the expert in this field!

 Oil and butter are chemically the same materials but have different physical states at room temperature.
 Oil is a liquid, and butter is solid.